soccerplayer16/LeetcodePracticeAndThoughts/README.md

 # Leetcode Practice and Thoughts
-This folder contains my own leetcode solutions with problem solving thinking process.
+This folder contains some of my own leetcode solutions that are liked many times on leetcode discuss section.

+Thought process were provided on these problems.

-~350 problems
+~400 problems solved